promptfoo/promptfoo/site/docs/getting-started.md

     - type: not-contains
       value: AI language model

-    # Verify that the output doesn't apologize, using model-graded eval
+    # Verify that the output doesn't apologize
-    - type: model-graded-closedqa
+    - type: llm-rubric
       value: must not contain an apology

     # Prefer shorter outputs using a scoring function